A posteriori error estimates for a bang-bang optimal control problem: Introduction

-Problem \eqref{def:opt_cont_prob} has been considered in several works.
-One of the main sources of difficulty for deriving error estimates within this type of problems is that the cost function $J$ does not incorporate the standard Tikhonov regularization term $\alpha\|u\|_{\Omega}^{2}$ with $\alpha > 0$.
+One of the main challenges in deriving error estimates for problems within the setting of \eqref{def:opt_cont_prob} is that the cost function $J$ does not incorporate the standard Tikhonov regularization term $\alpha\|u\|_{\Omega}^{2}$ with $\alpha > 0$.
 Note that without this term we cannot directly derive nor bound the standard error term $\alpha\|\bar{u} - \bar{u}_{h}\|_{\Omega}^{2}$, where $\bar{u}$ denotes the optimal control and $\bar{u}_{h}$ denotes a suitable approximation of $\bar{u}$.
+This has motivated the analysis of approximation techniques for such problems.
 To the best of our knowledge, the first work that provides an a priori error analysis for problem \eqref{def:opt_cont_prob} is \cite{MR2891922}.
 In such a work, the authors used the so-called variational approach, introduced in \cite{MR2122182}, in order to discretize problem \eqref{def:opt_cont_prob}.
-In addition, they proved estimates for the approximation error associated to the optimal state and adjoint state without assuming that the control is of bang-bang type; see \cite[Lemma 2.1]{MR2891922}.
+In addition, they proved estimates for the approximation error associated with the optimal state and adjoint state without assuming that the control is of bang-bang type; see \cite[Lemma 2.1]{MR2891922}.
 For the case when the optimal control is of bang-bang type, the authors proved an error estimate for all the optimal variables \cite[Theorem 2.2]{MR2891922}.
 A suitable Tikhonov regularization of problem \eqref{def:opt_cont_prob} and its convergence were studied in \cite{MR3780469}, under an additional assumption on the structure of the optimal control.
 The parabolic counterpart of \eqref{def:opt_cont_prob} was studied in \cite{MR4076464}, where the authors proved, using Petrov-Galerkin schemes in time and conforming finite elements in space, a priori estimates for the error between a discretized regularized problem and the limit problem.
 In the particular case of bang-bang controls, the estimates were further improved; see \cite[Theorem 3.4]{MR4076464}.
-We also mention the work \cite{MR3810878}, in which the authors considered the Tikhonov regularization of problem \eqref{def:opt_cont_prob} with a semilinear elliptic PDE and derived a priori regularization error estimates for the control; a suitable extension to sparse optimal control problems was derived as well.
-Finally, for second-order analysis and approximation results for bang-bang optimal control problems, we refer the reader to \cite{MR2974742,MR3706910,MR3982675}.
+In \cite{MR3810878} the authors considered a Tikhonov regularization of problem \eqref{def:opt_cont_prob} with a semilinear elliptic PDE and derived a priori regularization error estimates for the control; a suitable extension to sparse optimal control problems was derived as well.
+For a similar semilinear optimal control problem, a priori error estimates without regularization were studied \cite{MR4791221}.
+In this work, the author derived error estimates for local minimizers that satisfy specific local growth conditions recently introduced in the context of solution stability, which involve the joint growth of the first and second variation of the objective functional.
+Finally, for second-order analysis, stability, and approximation results for bang-bang optimal control problems, we refer the reader to \cite{MR2974742,MR3706910,MR3982675,MR4525177,CDJ2023,MR4744369}.